nazmulidris/developerlife.com/_posts/2019-10-31-fish-scripting-manual.md

 ## How to write if statements

 The key to writing if statements is using the `test` command to evaluate some expression to a boolean.
 This can be string comparisons or even testing the existence of files and folders.
 Here are some examples.
+You can also use the `not` operator to prefix the test to check for the inverse condition.

 ### Commonly used conditions